AMReX-Combustion/PelePhysics/Docs/sphinx/QSS.rst

     -moc , --min_op_count
                           Counts number operations used to construct each common subexpression and replace the common subexpression if the number of operations is less or equal to the value
     -moca , --min_op_count_all
                           Similar to --min_op_count but also counts how many times that common subexpression is used later.
                           The meaning value passed is how many more operations will be done if the common subexpression is eliminated.
-This option only marginally increase the file size
-                          (therefore compile time), while still being memory efficient.
+                          This option only marginally increase the file size (therefore compile time), while still being memory efficient.
     -roc, --gradual_op_count
                           Gradual elimination of common subexpressions.
                           Useful if --min_op_count or --min_op_count_all are active.
                           Loops from 1 to the min_op_count and min_op_count_all values and gradually eliminate the common subexpressions.
                           This has the advantage of ensuring that the memory footprint is strictly monotonically decreasing as min_op_count and min_op_count_all are increased.
     -sj, --store_in_jacobian
                           Use the Jacobian array as a temporary space to store intermediate variables.
                           In particular, the last row of the Jacobian (dependence with respect to temperature) is done by finite difference which requires storing intermediate variables (production rate, forward and backward reactions).
                           When the option is active, the `productionRate` function used to compute the finite difference is replaced with a `productionRate_light` functions where references to different parts of the Jacobian are used in place of allocating new arrays.
     -rd, --round_decimals
                           Round decimal numbers when possible to minimize character count -rcse, --recycle_cse  Reuse common subexpressions that are not used later to avoid declaring new temporary reals -rss, --remove_single_symbols_cse
                           Remove common subexpressions that are made of 1 symbol.
                           Those common subexpressions are typically `-xxx` and may not appear as worth replacing because they save 1 operations and are reused multiple times.
-However, when replaced in the later expressions, the
-                          `-` operations typically disappear or is merged into another operations which actually does not increase the total number of operatio
+                          However, when replaced in the later expressions, the `-` operations typically disappear or is merged into another operations which actually does not increase the total number of operations.

 The analytical Jacobian for QSS mechanisms is typically more accurate and stable than GMRES, and is on par with the finite difference Jacobian of `CVODE` as seen in fig:qss_integrator_